Rhubarb Cake

 I love cakes like this because they can be whipped up in just a few minutes, and they can incorporate a variety of fruits to change them up based on what you have on hand.

-- This rhubarb cake is light and fluffy with the heartiness of almond flour, and the flavors of vanilla, orange and tangy rhubarb.
+- This rhubarb cake is moist and fluffy with tender chunks of rhubarb and the flavors of orange and vanilla.

-- This is an easy cake recipe that takes only 15 minutes of prep.
+- It’s an easy cake recipe that takes about 15 minutes of prep time.

 - All purpose flour.
-Sub with whole wheat white flour for added nutrition.
-For a gluten-free option, try subbing it with gluten-free 1 to 1 flour.
+Sub with whole wheat white flour for added fiber.

 - Almond flour.
+The almond flour adds flavor and a bit of heartiness that works very well in this cake.
 For best results, use super fine almond flour as it will produce a lighter crumb.
 Do not use almond meal as the cake will have a mealy, dense texture.
+Sub with the same amount of all purpose flour if you don’t have any on hand (the texture will vary slightly).

 - Rhubarb.
 Fresh or frozen rhubarb may be used.
 If frozen, thaw it completely and blot it dry with paper towels.
-A design may be made with the stalks, or simply line the stalks on top of the cake or chop it and fold it into the cake batter.
+Reserve one stalk of rhubarb to make a design on top of the cake, or chop it and fold it into the cake batter.
+If you love rhubarb, be sure to my collection of rhubarb recipes for exciting new ways to use it.

 - Orange zest and vanilla extract.
-The zest and vanilla add a ton of flavor to the cake.
-They may be substituted with a teaspoon of ground cinnamon, cardamom, almond extract and so much more.
+The orange zest and vanilla add a ton of flavor to the cake.
+You can change up this cake by adding a teaspoon of ground cinnamon or cardamom, or substitute the vanilla with almond extract.

 How to make this recipe

-- Pour the cake batter into a 9″ greased springform pan and spread evenly.
+- Pour the batter into the pan and smooth with a baby offset spatula.

-Store the cake wrapped tightly at room temperature for up to 3 days, or in the refrigerator for up to one week.
+Store the cake in an air tight container at room temperature for up to 3 days, or in the refrigerator for up to one week.
 The cake may also be frozen for up to 3 months.

 Serving Suggestions

-- Serve this easy rhubarb cake with vanilla ice cream or homemade whipped cream.
+- Serve this rhubarb and orange cake as-is or with vanilla ice cream or homemade whipped cream.

-- Top with a dusting of powdered sugar or a quick glaze such as the one I used for these strawberry scones.
+- Top with a dusting of powdered sugar or a quick glaze.

 Recipe notes

-- Pro tip: Fresh or frozen rhubarb may be used.
+- Fresh or frozen rhubarb may be used.
 If frozen, thaw it completely and blot it dry with paper towels.
-A design may be made with the stalks, or simply line the stalks on top of the cake or chop it and fold it into the cake batter.
+Reserve one stalk to create a design on top of the cake, or chop it and fold it into the cake batter with the rest.

 - Do not substitute almond meal for almond flour as they are not interchangeable.
 Almond meal contains the skins of the almonds and is more coarse, which will affect the texture of the cake.